Capt. Eric Clingenpeel named Contracting CGO Of the Year

 |0

 This work, Capt.
-Eric Clingenpeel named Contracting CGO Of the Year [Image 4 of 4], by SrA Julian Atkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Eric Clingenpeel named Contracting CGO Of the Year, by SrA Julian Atkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.